freealise/freealise/aq/README.md

 text-based language learning game with IRL simulation (Maslow pyramid)
 = interactive phrasebook | dictionary | 'mad libs' with AI
-has a structure of wiki
+has a structure of antipropaganda wiki for general political education and legislation (+map)

 equirectangular image maps with links to nearby places (~geocities 2.0)
 interactive website in 3d like the actual place of business or virtual